openethereum/openethereum.github.io/Labelling.md

 Is used to annotate difficulty of issues.

 - ![Q0-trivial](http://i.imgur.com/K8BWrSm.png) Can be fixed by anyone with access to a computer.
+- `Q1-mentor` An easy task were a mentor is available.
+Please indicate in the issue who the mentor could be.
 - ![Q2-easy](http://i.imgur.com/CTJ9eVc.png) Can be fixed by copy and pasting from StackOverflow.
 - ![Q5-substantial](http://i.imgur.com/HdotN9f.png) Can be fixed by a developer with decent experience.
 - ![Q7-involved](http://i.imgur.com/OSQ0tc6.png) Can be fixed by a team of developers and probably takes some time.